Understand Use Case Retrospective For Teams: A Step-by-Step Guide

 4. Create an Action Plan: Develop a clear plan for implementing the identified improvements.
 Assign responsibilities and set timelines.

-5. Follow Up: Regularly review progress and adjust the plan as necessary.
+5. Follow-up: Regularly review progress and adjust the plan as necessary.

 Conclusion